 Hand in hand with these moments of intense pride, though, has come the realization that there are privileges afforded to some even beyond those that I enjoyed as a teenager.
 Beyond the obvious fact that my students pay me for my services–this is my livelihood, after all–there are the advantages that trace further back than sophomore and junior year: being read to regularly, having disabilities tested with independent neuropsychologists and IEP and 504 plans implemented and reworked through parents with the resources to advocate for their children, trying out a range of activities and purchasing all the necessary equipment in order to be accomplished enough to make the team come high school, attending summer camps with high price tags but wonderful enrichment opportunities, traveling the world and gathering wisdom no classroom could impart.
 The list goes on and on.

 Have my students earned their spots?
 Did I earn my spot?
 Absolutely.
 Do my students deserve their spot?
 Did I?
 I would say yes to that to.
 But, are my students more deserving of their spots than others are, simply because they were accepted.
 Was I?
 No. And that is the most important takeaway from this entire scandal, in my opinion.
-The same shock and rage that I, and many others, feel about the advantages afforded to the students in this case is no stronger than the shock and rage that other students feel when they learn that other students in the country spend thousands of dollars and tens of hours preparing for the SAT or ACT.
-It is the same shock and rage students feel when they cannot complete all ten fields allotted in the activities section of the CommonApp because the only activity they have is their after-school jobs.
+The same shock and rage that I, and many others, feel about the advantages afforded to the students in this case are no stronger than the shock and rage that other students feel when they learn that other students in the country spend thousands of dollars and tens of hours preparing for the SAT or ACT.
+It is the same shock and rage students feel when they cannot complete all ten fields allotted in the activities section of the CommonApp because the only activities they have are their after-school jobs.

 I am not the first person to point out that unfairness is a current that runs deep through college admissions–and life.
 But, I do want to change the tone of that charge.
-It is not the fault of the middle-class and wealthy students that they were afforded these advantages, and they have no less of a right to say they earned their spots than does any other student, in most cases.
-However, I think we can all agree that it should be our responsibility to at least recognize the head starts we were given, and to do our part to take any little steps we can to level the playing field.
+It is not the fault of the middle-class and wealthy students that they were afforded these advantages, and they have no less of a right to say they earned their spots than do any other students, in most cases.
+However, I think we can all agree that it should be our responsibility to at least recognize the head starts we were given and to do our part to take any little steps we can to level the playing field.

 I personally will remain committed to working with non-profit organizations such as Opportunity Network and taking on pro-bono clients.
 For those outside the IEC field, I hope that, at the very least, they will think more carefully about what it really means to deserve an education and to earn admission.
 That’s a conversation that is far more interesting, and nuanced, than the initial story that sparked it.